Claim: The FCC is considering modifying its indecency policies regarding the use of profanity and non-sexual nudity on radio and television.

 The TV industry has argued that policies have been inconsistent over the years, allowing the television broadcast of movie "Schindler's List" that includes nudity, but leading to fines against News Corp's Fox television for expletives uttered by singer Cher and reality TV star Nicole Richie on awards shows in 2002 and 2003.

-The deadline for comments on the proposed changes was originally set at 19 June 2013.
-It has since been extended twice, first to 18 July 2013, and then to 2 August 2013.
+The deadline for comments on the proposed changes was originally set at

 Last updated: 15 July 2013

 Baker, Chris.
 "FCC Relaxes TV Rules on Use of F-Word."
 The Washington Times.
 10 October 2003.
 Pelofsky, Jeremy.
 "Bid to Stop F-word on U.S. Airwaves."
 Reuters.
 13 January 2004.
 Associated Press.
 "FCC OKs Bono's F-Word Slip."
 CBSNews.com 7 October 2003.
 Reuters.
 "FCC Seeks Public Comment in Review of TV, Radio Decency Policy."
 1 April 2013.